Helio Courier: Design and development

 For the construction of the production Courier aircraft, its all aluminum-clad airframe features a welded 15G steel-tube center section fuselage, with shoulder harnesses that protect the occupants in an emergency.
 The wings are of conventional aluminum construction, but feature Handley Page leading-edge slats that deploy automatically when the aircraft's airspeed falls below a certain value — 55 to 60 miles per hour (89 to 97 km/h).
 The slats contribute to the Helio's outstanding short takeoff and landing capability, and allow for stall/spin-proof controllable flight.
 In conjunction with the leading-edge slats, 74% of the trailing edge incorporates high-lift slotted flaps, which together with interrupter blades atop each wing when roll control is lost at very low airspeed, allows for a tight turning radius.
-The Helio Courier could maintain control at speeds as low as 27 mph.
+The Helio Courier could maintain control at speeds as low as 27 miles per hour (43 km/h, 23 kt).

 The design of the Helio features a large vertical tail surface and rudder for control at very low flight speeds.
-However, on conventional geared aircraft (taildraggers), the airplane tends to be sensitive to crosswinds, thus a crosswind gear option is available, allowing the main tires to caster left or right 20 degrees, increasing the crosswind component to 25 mph.
+However, on conventional geared aircraft (taildraggers), the airplane tends to be sensitive to crosswinds, thus a crosswind gear option is available, allowing the main tires to caster left or right 20 degrees, increasing the crosswind component to 25mph (40 km/h, 22 kt).
 The Helio has its main gear placement far forward of the cabin, enabling hard braking on unprepared landing areas.
 A tricycle-gear model was produced, but is unsuitable for unprepared rough terrain.

 Helios are also capable of being equipped with floats; both straight and amphibious floats being offered.